TheSillyBoi/TheSillyBoi/README.md

-- 👋 Hi, I’m @TheSillyBoi
+- 👋 Hi, I’m Adrian Tennies(@TheSillyBoi)
 - 👀 I’m interested in Game development, and software engineering in general
-- 🌱 I’m currently learning Rust, python, JS, and React, and whatever else but very off and on with anything other than Python and Rust
+- 🌱 I’m currently learning Rust, python, HTML/CSS, JS, and Bash but I'm mostly working on Python and Rust
 - 📭 You can reach me at adrian@tennies.us
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I use Arch BTW

 <!---
 TheSillyBoi/TheSillyBoi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.